 Log into the Hub on our website to access all ordering forms.
 Your educational facilitator is available to provide support as you submit your orders.

 Yes.
-Laptops, desktop computers, and tablets are non-consumable items that may be purchased with instructional funds.
+Laptops and tablets are non-consumable items that may be ordered with instructional funds.
+These items must be returned to the school upon withdrawal.
 For more specifics, please log into the Hub and refer to the ordering handbook.

 There are numerous vendors on our vendor search tool from which a family may order.
-The most popular is Rainbow Resource because they carry so many items.
-Please note that not all materials listed on a vendor’s website may be available for purchase using instructional funds.
-Please collaborate with your educational facilitator if you would like additional support in selecting specific curriculum and/or vendors.
+Please note that not all materials listed on a vendor’s website may be ordered using instructional funds.
+Your educational facilitator will assist you in the selection of academic materials from our approved vendor list that support the educational goals of the learner.

 Yes.
-Items purchased with instructional funds should support learning within the school year and are limited to basic, economy-grade items.
+Items ordered with instructional funds should support learning within the school year and are limited to basic, economy-grade items.
+Instructional funds cannot be used for religious or sectarian materials.
 Please log into the Hub section of our website and refer to the ordering handbook.

 With regards to the purchase of materials, are there any items that are considered consumable versus non-consumable?